-We generate revenue from (1) sales of systems through our subscription model, traditional system sales to customers and distributors, (2) other product revenues from the sale of marketing supplies and kits, consumables and (3) service revenue from the sale of our VeroGrafters technician services, and our extended warranty service contracts provided to existing customers.
+We generate revenue from (1) sales of systems through our subscription model, traditional system sales to customers and distributors, (2) other product revenues from the sale of marketing supplies and kits, consumables and (3) service revenue from our extended warranty service contracts provided to existing customers and the sale of our VeroGrafters technician services.
+VeroGrafters services were discontinued in the fourth quarter of 2021.